-Total Distance: 35 km (Jeff’s Map), 55 km total paddled including side trips (Google).
-2,785 m total portages (all double carried, 8.4 km total walked on portage trails) plus a 275 m portage hiked (Pen to Galipo River, 550 m total)
+Total Distance: 35 km according to the map, but 55 km total paddled including side trips (Google).
+2,785 m total portages (all double carried, 8.4 km total walked on portage trails) plus a 275 m portage hike (Pen to Galipo River, 550 m total)

 Duration: 4 days, 3 nights